“You remind me of when my mother used to read to me.”

 Just as Kaidy began her residency, the COVID-19 pandemic swept the globe and The Forest quickly put necessary precautions into place for its residents and team members’ protection.
 As such, some of the earlier initiatives that Kaidy had envisioned were temporarily put on hold.
 Nonetheless, Kaidy continued to think ahead and brainstorm ways to maximize the benefits of the art project to all Forest residents.

-When she was unable to deliver art sessions on campus early in the pandemic, Kaidy sourced and equipped an art kiosk in the Health & Wellness Center.
+When she was unable to deliver art sessions on campus early in the pandemic, Kaidy sourced and equipped an art kiosk in the Health Center.
 A large cupboard that houses a wide variety of art supplies, the kiosk, located in Olsen, includes many useful and exciting features.
 A working table, fitted with light and power, allows residents space to paint, draw, or otherwise create.
 Materials of all kinds—paper, writing and drawing instruments, wool, and an array of other bits and bobs—fill the kiosk’s every nook and cranny, affording residents endless possibilities to express themselves.
 The cupboard even holds a small sewing machine.

 With these materials available 24 hours a day, seven days a week, the art kiosk has been and remains an essential and invaluable resource on campus.